 “Continuum of Care” is a concept involving a system that guides and tracks patients over time through a comprehensive array of health services, spanning all levels and intensities of care.(1) The continuum of care covers the delivery of healthcare over a period of time.

-Another term for continuum of care in the addiction treatment or behavioral health industry is a “Recovery-Oriented System of Care.”
+Another term for continuum of care in addiction treatment or behavioral health is a “Recovery-Oriented System of Care.”
 The definition of an ROSC is “a coordinated network of community-based services and supports that is person-centered and builds on the strengths and resilience of individuals, families and communities to achieve abstinence and improved health, wellness and quality of life for those with or at a risk of alcohol and drug problems.”
 (2)

-Success Is driven by Planning the Recovery Process Transitions
+Success is Driven by Planning the Recovery Process Transitions

 The continuum begins with an assessment, which can be a daunting task for someone coming into treatment for the first time—but it really doesn’t get any easier for those returning to treatment.